c6o/docs/archive/guides/getting-started.md

 ## Development Environment

-You can develop your application in any environment you would like, however we recommend using an id like Visual Studio Code or any JetBrains ide like Webstorm or Intellij.
+You can develop your application in any environment you would like, however we recommend using an IDE like Visual Studio Code or any JetBrains IDE like Webstorm or Intellij.

 > [!WIP]
 > Development environment recommendations coming soon.